KL Yong earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-The latest addition to Singapore’s multi-award-winning Changi Airport, “Jewel” is a toroid-shaped mixed-use complex conceptualized to resemble an indoor tropical valley.
-The 40-meter indoor waterfall is but one of the reasons you will want to linger in this lush wonderland.
+The latest addition to Singapore’s multi-award-winning airport, “Jewel” is a toroid-shaped mixed-use complex conceptualized to resemble an indoor tropical valley.
+The spectacular 40-meter indoor waterfall at its heart is but one of the many reasons you will want to linger in this lush wonderland.

-1. HSBC Rain Vortex
+1. Marvel at the HSBC Rain Vortex

-The centerpiece of Jewel Changi Airport, the waterfall is as of 2019, the tallest indoor waterfall in the world.
+The centerpiece of Jewel, the waterfall is as of 2019, the tallest indoor waterfall in the world.
 An absolute marvel to behold, the cascade is presented with the sky as a natural backdrop and is especially enchanting during light-and-sound performances in the evening.

-2. Shiseido Forest Valley
+2. Rejuvenate at the Shiseido Forest Valley

-Resembling something right out of a science fiction movie, the lush hillside encompassing the Rain Vortex is not only full of vantage spots, there are also multiple mini waterfalls to complete the sensation of an indoor oasis.
+Resembling something right out of a science fiction movie, the lush man-made hillside surrounding the Rain Vortex is not only full of vantage spots, there are also multiple mini waterfalls to complete the sensation of an indoor oasis.

 The “top” of the Shiseido Forest Valley is home to a variety of attractions and alfresco-style eateries.
-Apart from mazes and slides, there is a flower garden, a suspended bridge, and even a topiary walk.
+Apart from mazes and slides, there is a flower garden, a suspended bridge, even a topiary walk.

-4. Themed Restaurants and Hipster Food Galore
+4. Enjoy Themed Restaurants and Hipster Food Galore

 In fact, if you’ve missed out on any of Singapore’s beloved snacks and dishes during your visit, there is probably nowhere else in the country more convenient for a catch-up.
 Of note, diners at the basement levels can also enjoy their meals while gazing at the rainbow-colored funnel capturing the downpour of the Rain Vortex.

 The outer circumference of the Shiseido Forest Valley is ringed by several levels of shops, a selection of which includes Japanese lifestyle chains Muji and Tokyu Hands, Nike’s largest store in Southeast Asia, and luxury brands such as Coach and Kate Spade.

 6. Catch a Movie

-These include Singapore’s first IMAX with Laser auditorium, a dedicated screening hall for families, and the first DTS:X capable halls in Singapore.
-Try not to mind your inflight screen too much after a few hours at this movie wonderland.
+These include Singapore’s first IMAX with Laser auditorium, a dedicated screening hall for families, and the first DTS:X capable halls in the country.
+Try not to mind your mini inflight screen too much after spending a few hours in this movie wonderland.

-© 2019 Kuan Leong Yong
+© 2019 Yong Kuan Leong